Ernest Cole: Lost and Found

 Ernest Cole: Lost and Found is a 2024 documentary film produced, written and directed by Raoul Peck.
 It follows Ernest Cole, a South African independent photographer who exposed the horrors of the Apartheid in South Africa during the 1960s and 1970s.
-Its narrated by LaKeith Stanfield.
+It is narrated by LaKeith Stanfield.

 The documentary had its world premiere in the Special Screenings section of the 2024 Cannes Film Festival on May 20, 2024, where it won the L'Œil d'or for Best Documentary.
 At the 50th César Awards it was nominated in the Best Documentary Film category.

 It was theatrically released in the United States on November 22, 2024, by Magnolia Pictures, and in France on December 25, 2024, by Condor Distribution.

 Premise

 Ernest Cole exposes the horror of Apartheid through photographs, which resulted in him fleeing to the United States to avoid the then ongoing persecution of black media members in South Africa.
 Most of his work stayed unpublished until 2017, when 60,000 negatives were found in a Swedish bank safe.